ShinjukuZhu/ianvs/docs/proposals/algorithms/federated-class-incremental-learning/Federated Class-Incremental and Semi-Supervised learning Proposal.md

 ![image-20240821171340432](FCI_SSL_image/paradigm_process)

+Federated Class Incremental Learning Paradigm involved above process, `the orange block` means the process that the paradigm will execute, `the green block` is the process that paradigm will invoke the estimator to execute and `the pink block` is the process that paradigm will invoke the aggregation to execute.

 In order to provide functionality extensibility and convenience to users, we have specified a process where most of the functionality can be replaced by user-implemented functionality(block in yellow).
 In addition, we require users to implement the server and client modules （block in green and orange） to complete the whole algorithm process.

 ### 3.3 Benchmarking Design